Masonkta/PokeMatch/README.md

 - **Swipe Left or Right**: Users can dislike or like Pokémon profiles.
 - **Selectable Types and Natures**: Users can select Pokémon types and natures to filter the profiles they want to see.
-- **Neo4j Integration**: Uses a Neo4j database to store Pokémon profile data and track likes and dislikes.
+- **Neo4j Integration**: Uses a Neo4j database to store Pokémon and User profile data and track likes and dislikes.
 - **FastAPI Backend**: A FastAPI backend manages data exchange between the app and the Neo4j database.

 ---